Header

 The CIRR has several thematic touch points with the existing research centres.
 Nevertheless, the focus of the CIRR is more strongly directed towards those technological innovations in which digitisation is often only one aspect among many, and, the CIRR turns very specifically to questions of risk responsibility and the economic distribution of risk.
 In this respect, the thematic focus of the CIRR is complementary, but not congruent with the existing institutions.

 Prof. Loacker's chair, which has been in existence since 2018, reflects all of the CIRR's areas of investigation in its research and teaching.
 This applies in particular to the areas of tort law, insurance law, comparative and private international law as well as business law in general.
-Another focus of the chair is dedicated to the legal implications of modern reproductive medicine, with regard to which the chair is embedded to the university research priority programHuman Reproduction Reloaded.
+Another area of particular interest is the legal implications of modern medicine, from medically assisted reproduction to the use of innovative treatment methods including robotics as well as AI and human genetics in the field of medical diagnostics.

-Like the chair, the CIRR is firmly rooted within the faculty group "Civil Law and Civil Procedure Law".
-This is underlined not only by the object of research of the CIRR, but also by its existing cooperation partners within the department, with whom the PIRR publication series is published.
+Like the Chair, the CIRR is firmly rooted within the Faculty of Law, in particular in the «Civil and Civil Procedure Law» specialist group.
+This is underlined not only by the substantive orientation of the CIRR, but above all by its faculty cooperation partners, with whom the PIRR publication series is published.

 Prof. Dr. Walter Boente